Last Updated 3/16/2023

 Issue: Securities lending is a recognized and established activity in financial markets that helps provide liquidity to markets and extra returns to investors who lend securities.
 The securities lending market involves lending of securities by institutional investors, such as insurance companies, to mostly banks and broker-dealers.
 It requires that the borrower post collateral in the form of cash or security.
 Insurance companies generally engage in securities lending to enhance returns on their investment portfolios, loaning out securities that are not actively traded.

 Overview: Data on the securities lending market are estimated based on surveys.
-According to the Financial Stability Oversight Council’s (FSOC) 2020 annual report, the estimated value of securities on loan globally was $2.5 trillion as of the end of September 2020.
-This is up from $2.4 trillion at the end of September 2019 but down from $2.6 trillion in March 2020.
-The estimated U.S. share of the global activity grew to 57% at the end of September 2020 from 55% the previous year.
+According to the Financial Stability Oversight Council’s (FSOC) 2021 annual report, the estimated value of securities on loan globally was $3.1 trillion at the end of September 2021.
+This is up from $2.5 trillion at the end of September 2020.
+The Estimated U.S. share of the global activity grew to 58% at the end of September 2021 from 57% the previous year.
 To improve data collection on securities lending, in 2014 the Office of Financial Research (OFR), the Federal Reserve System, and the Securities and Exchange Commission (SEC) began a pilot data collection project focused on activity in this area.
 A summary report on the findings was published in 2016.

 In its 2012 consultation paper, Strengthening the Oversight and Regulation of Shadow Banking, the Financial Stability Board (FSB) examined the complex and rapidly evolving securities lending markets.
 While the FSB acknowledges the benefits to the financial markets, aspects of securities lending are an issue of concern, particularly their procyclical nature, their lack of transparency, and the ways they may help to transmit negative market events in one part of the globe to another.